If you or someone you love is having trouble stopping opioid use on their own there are rehab programs and treatment options that can help you.

 Help for Prescription Opioid Abuse

-Whether legal or not, prescription opioid abuse can wreak just as much havoc in a person’s life as heroin and cocaine.
-Prescription opioids, also known as prescription pain medications, have become the do-all and cure-all when it comes to treating symptoms involving pain.
+Whether legal or not, prescription opioid abuse can cause as much damage in a person’s life as heroin and cocaine.
+Prescription opioids, also known as prescription pain medications, are popular because they are very effective.

-These drugs also produce feelings of calm and euphoria along with their pain-killing effects.
-For these reasons, prescription opioid abuse rates outnumber most every other type of addictive drug.
+These drugs also produce feelings of calm and euphoria along with pain-killing effects.
+For these reasons, prescription opioid abuse rates outnumber almost every other type of addictive drug.

-Getting help for a prescription opioid abuse problem can never happen too soon as these drugs can quickly take over a person’s life.
-Thankfully, there are a wide range of treatment programs and services available to help addicts overcome the effects of prescription opioid abuse.
+Getting help for a prescription opioid abuse problem can never happen too soon, as these drugs can quickly take over a person’s life.
+Thankfully, there is a wide range of treatment programs and services available to help addicts overcome the effects of prescription opioid abuse.

 Prescription Opioids

-Prescription opioid abuse develops out of the addictive properties of these drugs, which work to alter the brain in much the same way as cocaine and LSD addictions.
+Prescription opioid abuse typically develops because these drugs are addictive, which alters the brain in much the same way as cocaine and LSD addictions.
 The key factor driving opioid addictions has to do with how these drugs interact with specific cell receptor sites in the brain.

 The brain houses endorphin-producing cell receptor sites that naturally react to opioid substances.
 In effect, opioids stimulate the release of endorphin chemicals in massive amounts.
 With ongoing use, this process works to warp cell receptor site functions, causing dependency and addiction to develop.